By: Brian Cavanaugh, Denver CO

 Sadly most people have no real options to change to a different high-speed internet provider.
 Trust me, Xfinity fully understands this, which is the whole reason they charge for data caps in the first place.

 Comcast Xfinity is the only Internet provider in Colorado that enforces data caps.
 CenturyLink is usually about the only other option, but make sure you can get at least 40MB speed.
-Starry, NextLight (Longmont), or new 5G Internet coming soon (like Verizon or T-Mobile) do not enforce data caps, but most are not available in the suburbs yet.
+Starry, NextLight (Longmont), or new 5G Internet like Verizon or T-Mobile do not enforce data caps.

 At StreamWise Solutions, we are all about getting you the least expensive TV & Internet every month forever.
 Did you know that the most-watched TV channels are available in HD for free with an Outdoor or Attic TV Antenna?